Back the the FluidProp main page>>

 A thermodynamic model for each situation

-The six thermodynamic sub-libraries that are currently available in FluidProp are GasMix, IF97, RefProp, StanMix, TPSI and vThermo
+The six thermodynamic sub-libraries that are currently available in FluidProp are GasMix, IF97, RefProp, StanMix, PCP-SAFT, and TPSI.

 GasMix implements the ideal gas model for fluids and mixtures.
 It is very fast, but obviously has all the limitations of the ideal gas model: it cannot compute liquid properties and cannot deal with vapor-liquid equilibrium.
 It can be used to model any mixture, but obviously with limited accuracy as the interaction between the consituents are not taken into account.